 Throughout, the doctors are intent on reserving their practice as dealing with a public health issue, rather than the murder their opposing forces so callously label it.

 Whether the film achieves this or not however is down to the viewer, though it’s hard to imagine that anyone would not be moved by the recounted tales and therefore forced to question their own principles.
 Either way, this is a must-watch for anyone wishing to gain an informed opinion on this emotionally fragile issue.

-After Tiller was released on 10th January 2014, for further information visit here.
+After Tiller is released in select cinemas on 10th January 2014.